nQuery512/metaplex-goodpick/CLI.md

 Let's run the following command:

 ```
-metaplex upload /home/dev/metaplex_good/assets --keypair /home/dev/.config/solana/devnet.json --env devnet
+metaplex upload ~/metaplex_good/assets --keypair ~/.config/solana/devnet.json --env devnet
 ```

-The first argument is your asset path, then --keypair is the path of your keypair usually located in ~/.config/solana/ The third argument is the network you want to use, here we are using devnet
+The first argument is your asset path,
+Then --keypair is the path of your keypair usually located in ~/.config/solana/ where ~ is your home directory (/home/dev/ for exemple)
+The third argument is the network you want to use, here we are using devnet

 When the command succeed, you should see something like this :

 ```
-// Here I upload 4 images, named from 0.png to 3.png, same for metadata 0.json, 1.json...
+// Here I have uploaded 4 images, named from 0.png to 3.png, same for metadata 0.json, 1.json... so I had 8 files in the assets folder !
 setting cache for 3
 Writing indices 0-3
 Done.
 Successful = true.
 If 'false' - rerun
 ```

-You should look into the full logs printed to your console, to see if anything went wrong, also, you are able to read the cache to find everything information needed, it's print a synthetized json with info on each sets and
+You should look into the full logs printed to your console, to see if anything went wrong, Also, you are able to read the cache to find every informations needed, it's print a synthetized json with info on each sets and it also show upload link of each images
+(We plan to releasing a script to help you getting all the upload link)

 Note: If some uploads doesn't succeed that's not uncommon, in fact; when you upload massively, it'll happen, but we got you covered.
 What you need to do is to relaunch the same command.